intel-iot-devkit/up-squared-grove-IoT-dev-kit-arduino-create/examples/OpenCV-PeopleCounter/README.md

 ## Introduction

 ## What you’ll learn
-In this tutorial, you’ll learn how to build and run a people counting computer vision application from source code in Arduino Create IDE
+In this tutorial, you’ll learn how to build and run a people counting computer vision application from source code in the Arduino Create IDE.
 The application will be executed from the command prompt.

 ## Gather your materials
 You’ll need the following to complete this tutorial: